CityofToronto/bdit_data-sources/collisions/readme.md

 --same permissions are the same as `traffic.centreline2_midblocks` except:
 REVOKE ALL ON TABLE traffic.centreline2_midblocks_view FROM bdit_humans;
 ```
-3. Update the Airflow variable with the replication table pair.
+3. Update the Airflow variable (ie. `counts_tables`) with the replication table pair.
 `["move_staging.centreline2_midblocks", "traffic.centreline2_midblocks"]` becomes:
 ```json
 [